Back to PART 1 & 6 Complaints

 the Original Cock-up

-PART 2: Anatomy of a QCAT Appeal with Ann Fitzpatrick Senior Member Disregarding Criminal Behaviour by a Property Manager.
+PART 2: Anatomy of a QCAT Appeal with Ann Fitzpatrick Senior Member and Barrister, Disregarding Crucial Evidence and Criminal Behaviour by a Property Manager.

 This matter relates to the QCAT Appeal APL305-23 of the QCAT Q1363-23 hearing, and decided on the papers by Senior Member Fitzpatrick (SMF).